Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/globalizing/prepare-your-app-for-localization.md

 Nehmen Sie ein Pseudolokalisierung Ihrer App vor, um Lokalisierungsprobleme zu erkennen.
 Pseudolokalisierung ist eine Art von Lokalisierungstestlauf oder Offenlegungstest.
 Sie erstellen eine Reihe von Ressourcen, die nicht wirklich übersetzt werden, sondern nur übersetzt aussehen.
 Ihre Zeichenfolgen sind beispielsweise etwa 40 % länger als in der Standardsprache, und sie enthalten Trennzeichen, sodass Sie auf einen Blick erkennen können, ob sie in der Benutzeroberfläche abgeschnitten wurden.

-## <a name="deployment-considerations"></a>Überlegungen zur Bereitstellung
+## <a name="deployment-considerations"></a>Deployment Considerations

-Wenn Sie eine app, die lokalisierte Sprache Daten enthält installieren, werden Sie möglicherweise fest, dass nur die Standardsprache für die app verfügbar ist, auch wenn Sie ursprünglich aufgenommen hatten Ressourcen für mehrere Sprachen.
-Das liegt nur auf Ressourcen für die Standardsprache installieren, die die aktuelle Sprache und Kultur, des Geräts entsprechen der Installationsvorgang optimiert ist.
-Wenn Ihr Gerät für de-de konfiguriert ist, werden daher nur die En-US-Sprachressourcen für Ihre app installiert.
+When you install an app that contains localized language data, you might find that only the default language is available for the app even though you initially included resources for multiple languages.
+This is because the installation process is optimized to only install language resources that match the current language and culture of the device.
+Therefore, if your device is configured for en-US, only the en-US language resources are installed with your app.

 > [!NOTE]
-> Es ist nicht möglich, nach der Erstinstallation zusätzliche sprachunterstützung für Ihre app zu installieren.
-Wenn Sie die Standardsprache ändern, nach der Installation einer app, weiterhin die app nur die ursprünglichen Sprachressourcen zu verwenden.
+> It is not possible to install additional language support for your app after the initial installation.
+If you change the default language after installing an app, the app continues to use only the original language resources.

-Wenn Sie möchten sicherstellen, dass alle Sprachressourcen, die nach der Installation verfügbar sind, erstellen Sie eine Konfigurationsdatei für das app-Paket, das angibt, dass bestimmte Ressourcen während der Installation (einschließlich Sprachressourcen) erforderlich sind.
-Dieses Feature optimierte Installation wird automatisch aktiviert, wenn Ihre Anwendung .appxbundle während des Verpackens generiert wird.
-Weitere Informationen finden Sie unter [stellen Sie sicher, dass Ressourcen, auf einem Gerät installiert sind, unabhängig davon, ob das Gerät sie benötigt](https://docs.microsoft.com/en-us/previous-versions/dn482043(v=vs.140)).
+If you want to ensure all language resources are available after installation, create a configuration file for the app package that specifies that certain resources are required during installation (including language resources).
+This optimized installation feature is automatically enabled when your application's .appxbundle is generated during packaging.
+For more information, see [Ensure that resources are installed on a device regardless of whether a device requires them](https://docs.microsoft.com/en-us/previous-versions/dn482043(v=vs.140)).

-Optional, um sicherzustellen, dass alle Ressourcen sind installiert (und nicht nur eine Teilmenge) ist, können Sie .appxbundle-Generation, die beim Verpacken der app deaktivieren.
-Dies wird nicht jedoch empfohlen, wie es zum Zeitpunkt der Installation der app erhöhen kann.
+Optionally, to ensure all resources are installed (not just a subset), you can disable .appxbundle generation when you package your app.
+This is not recommended however as it can increase the installation time of your app.

-Deaktivieren Sie automatische Generierung von der .appxbundle durch Festlegen des Attributs "App-Bündel generieren" auf "never":
+Disable automatic generation of the .appxbundle by setting the "Generate App Bundle" attribute to “never”:

-1. In Visual Studio mit der Maustaste des Namens des Projekts
+1. In Visual Studio, right-click the project name
-2. Wählen Sie **Store** -> **app-Pakete erstellen...**
+2. Select **Store** -> **Create app packages...**
-3. In der **Ihre Pakete erstellen** wählen Sie im Dialogfeld **ich möchte Pakete zum Hochladen in den Microsoft Store-mit app-Namen erstellen** , und klicken Sie dann auf **Weiter**.
+3. In the **Create Your Packages** dialog, select **I want to create packages to upload to the Microsoft Store using a new app name** and then click **Next**.
-4. In der **app-Name auswählen** Dialog, auswählen/erstellen eine app-Namen für Ihr Paket.
+4. In the **Select an app name** dialog, select/create an app name for your package.
-5. In der **Pakete auswählen und konfigurieren** Dialog, Set **app-Bündel generieren** zu **nie**.
+5. In the **Select and Configure Packages** dialog, set **Generate app bundle** to **Never**.

 ## <a name="geopolitical-awareness"></a>Geopolitische Rücksichtnahme

-Vermeiden Sie politische Beleidigungen in Karten oder bei Verweisen auf Regionen.
+Vermeiden Sie heikle politische Angaben in Karten oder bei Verweisen auf Regionen.
 Karten können umstrittene regionale oder nationale Grenzen enthalten und sind eine häufige Quelle von politischer Beleidigungen.
 Achten Sie darauf, dass die Benutzeroberfläche für die Auswahl von Nationen die Formulierung &quot;Land/Region&quot; verwendet.
 Wenn ein umstrittenes Gebiet in einer Liste mit der Bezeichnung &quot;Länder&quot; (z.
 B. in einem Adressformular) aufgeführt wird, kann dies zu Problemen führen.

 ## <a name="language--and-region-changed-events"></a>Ereignisse bei Änderung von Sprache und Region